-Oh Lord, how I’m missing a nice mellow bottle of Merlot or Zinfandel right about now!
+Oh Lord, how I’m missing a nice mellow bottle of Pinot Noir or Zinfandel right about now!

-Any time of the day or night the roads without rules are a risk with the traffic a mean melee of movement resembling an ant’s nest in full panic.
+Any time of the day or night these roads without rules are a risk, with the endless traffic a mean melee of movement resembling an ant’s nest in full panic.
 In Canada we drive on the right, while in Europe they drive on the left; here in Vietnam they respect both customs!

-This is especially concerning when using ‘cyclos’ for transport.
-This spooky contraption is like sitting in a mobile lawn chair, while some poor bastard in a pea-green pith helmet pedals his guts out behind you, pointing you directly at the oncoming traffic.
-Its only shock absorbers are called passengers, who at any given moment, have reasonably good odds of becoming somebody’s grille ornament and end up wearing the ‘wooden overcoat’.
+This is especially concerning when using a spooky contraption called a ‘cyclo’ for transport.
+It’s like sitting in a mobile lawn chair with some poor bastard in a pea-green pith helmet pedaling his guts out behind you, while pointing you directly at the oncoming traffic.
+Its only shock absorbers are called passengers, who at any given moment have reasonably good odds of becoming somebody’s grille ornament and wearing the ‘wooden overcoat’.
 Yes, it’s never a bad idea to bring along extra underwear when traveling in Vietnam!

-Bicycles and motorbikes ludicrously laden with mind-boggling cargo piled beyond belief, including building supplies, furniture, plate glass, livestock, four or five extra passengers, and other paraphernalia seemingly impossible to move.
-I have respect fathoms deep for this ‘nation of innovation’, and when it comes to the ‘Outrageous Two Wheeled Cargo Options’ event in the next All Asian Transport Olympics, look for the Vietnamese to be the clear winners; sweeping gold medals in both the artistic and technical categories!
+Bicycles and motorbikes are ludicrously laden with mind-boggling cargo piled beyond belief; including building supplies, furniture, plate glass, livestock, entire families, as well as a host of other paraphernalia implausible to move.
+I have admiration fathoms deep for this ‘nation of innovation’, and when it comes to the ‘Outrageous Two Wheeled Cargo Options’ event in the next All Asian Transport Olympics, look for the Vietnamese to be the clear winners; sweeping gold medals in both the artistic and technical categories!

-Hoan Kiem Lake is Hanoi’s centerpiece and a hive of early activity.
-By 4 a.m., badminton, running, and volleyball are all underway, alongside sprightly seniors performing daily Tai Chi rituals, which is quite admirable given many are more wrinkled than an elephant’s scrotum, and have fewer teeth than fingers!
+Hoan Kiem Lake is Hanoi’s centerpiece, and a hive of early activity.
+By 4 a.m., badminton, running, and volleyball are all underway.
+Alongside, sprightly seniors perform their daily Tai Chi ritual, which is quite admirable, given many are more wrinkled than an elephant’s scrotum and have fewer teeth than fingers!

-Seeking a break from hectic Hanoi, we catch a scruffy night train north, for some trekking in mountains around Sapa.
-The train involves enduring eleven long hours listening to the juddering, rat-a-tat rhythm of the rails that sounds like a couple of skeletons making love atop a metal roof!
+Seeking a break from hectic Hanoi, we catch a scruffy night train north to do some trekking around the small mountain town of Sapa.
+The train trip involves enduring eleven long hours, listening to the juddering rat-a-tat rhythm of the rails that sounds like a couple of skeletons making love atop a metal roof!

-Dining on the attached café’s terrace jutting out over the cliffs, a mystical mist often creates a curtain between us.
+Dining on the attached café’s terrace jutting out over the cliffs, a mystical mist often creates a curtain between us when sitting at a table.
 However, when the weather clears we’re treated to an inspiring view of Mt.
 Fansipan, the highest mountain in Vietnam and in all of Indochina.

 Sapa is home to many intriguing hill tribe villages all reachable within a few hours, and to check them out, we rent an old army jeep literally taped and wired together.
 With skin stretched taut over our knuckles, we drive over malnourished dirt roads so outrageously steep they would make even the Dali Lama tense!

 One of the prevalent tribes is the Black H’mong, whose women are easily distinguishable by their indigo-dyed, hand woven clothes and pillbox hats.
-They seem to be continuously hand spinning large balls of hemp, from which they make their dresses, leggings, and sashes; and from inside their huts we hear the sound of wooden looms clacking and whirring beneath their attendant.
+They seem to be continuously hand spinning large balls of hemp, from which they create their dresses, leggings, and sashes; and from inside their huts we hear the sound of wooden looms clacking and whirring beneath their attendants.

-Trekking to Lao Chai today, Christine nearly passes out, leaving her lifelessly draped over a large rock and looking much like a puppet whose strings have been cut.
-As we abandon our hike so I can get her back to Sapa, I’m thinking a trip to Vietnam wouldn’t be complete without one of us having some sort of mishap!
+Trekking to Lao Chai today Christine nearly passes out, leaving her lifelessly draped over a large rock like a puppet whose strings have been cut.
+As we abandon our hike so I can get her back to Sapa, I’m beginning to think that a trip to Vietnam wouldn’t be complete without one of us having some sort of medical mishap!

-Fortunately Christine’s health seems back to normal today, so we’re off to explore the village of Taphin; home of the Red Dao.
-The tribe’s distinctive women wear vivid red hats of folded cloth laced with silver coins, and shave off both their eyebrows and the first few centimeters of hair above the foreheads.
-Sporting many bright gold teeth and dangling silver earrings, the colorful Dao are quite an eye-popping sight.
+Christine’s health seems back to normal today, so we’re off to explore the village of Taphin; home of the Red Dao.
+The distinctive women wear nicely embroidered clothing and vivid red hats made of folded cloth.
+They also shave off both their eyebrows and the first inches of hair above the foreheads, and with many sporting bright gold teeth and dangling silver earrings, the colorful Dao are indeed an eye-popping sight.

 While I’m in the rice fields taking a picture of a little girl sitting atop a water buffalo, a Black Hmong woman wanders by dragging along a couple of odd looking critters attached to a wire leash.
-We learn these peculiar edibles, looking somewhat like a cross between a guinea pig and a groundhog, are called Bamboo Rats.
+These peculiar edibles, looking somewhat like a cross between a guinea pig and a groundhog, are apparently called Bamboo Rats.

-The frothing rodents, perhaps sensing their demise, aggressively try sinking their oversized teeth into anything within range; including me as I’m taking their photo.
-A Red Dao woman inspects one of the rabid rats by cruelly poking and prodding it with a stick, before finally making her decision to purchase.
+The frothing rodents, perhaps sensing their demise, aggressively try sinking their oversized teeth into anything within range; including me as I try to take their photo.
+A Red Dao woman inspects one of the rotund rats by cruelly prodding it with a stick before finally making her decision to purchase.
 After consummating the deal she drags the snarly subject off to her cooking pot.
 Oh yum – Kentucky Fried Rat!

-On our last day I’m enjoying a run in the mountains with a grey tsunami of clouds caressing the road, when I meet several curious munchkins walking to school.
-Clearly, they’re not used to seeing many runners up at this altitude, and we enjoy a few giggles as they try running along with me.
-As the day treads past, it’s time for us to train back to Hanoi; an event for which we have all the enthusiasm of a tree stump.
+On our last day I’m enjoying a respectable gallop in the mountains with a grey tsunami of clouds caressing the road, when I meet some curious munchkins walking to school.
+Clearly, they’re not used to seeing many runners up at this altitude, and I enjoy a few giggles as they try to run along with me.
+As the day treads past, it’s time for a train back to Hanoi; an event for which we have all the enthusiasm of a barium enema.

-Eating our breakfast meals during our flight home, the plane suddenly drops alarmingly after hitting unexpected air turbulence; an activity simultaneously testing our bowels, bladders, and cardiac functions!
+After a few more hays in Hanoi it’s time for us to return to Canada.
+While eating breakfast during our flight home, out of the blue our plane drops alarmingly after hitting the mother of air potholes.
+The unexpected turbulent air simultaneously tests our bowels, bladders, and cardiac functions!
 The captain makes a stern announcement for everybody, including attendants, to immediately take a seat and buckle in.
-As the plane shudders and shakes with its best impression of a pissed-off rodeo bull, thoughts of us ending up as a crimson splotch begin to creep in.
+As the plane shudders and shakes doing its best impression of a pissed-off rodeo bull, thoughts of ending up as a crimson splotch begin to creep in.

 Unattended cart trolleys careen down the plane isles, spilling an assortment of items while looking for an unsuspecting knee-cap to decapitate.
-The captain instructs passengers to put pillows overtop of the food trays and place our heads on top of them.
-We comply, painting our pillows in a collage of egg and accouterments; at the same time hoping something unpleasant has taken residence beneath our pants!
+The captain instructs passengers to put pillows on top of the food trays and place our heads on them.
+As we quickly comply, painting our pillows in a collage of egg and accouterments; we are hoping something unseemly has not taken residence beneath our pants!

-As we pray that at 35,000 feet in the air, our potential winged coffin will avoid becoming cringe-worthy airline news and make it safely back to ground, the fierce turbulence finally diminishes; along with our enthusiasm for flying.
-After what seems an eternity, we gratefully land safely on the runway, wondering if our stomachs will soon be joining us!
+Praying that at 35,000 feet in the air, our potential winged coffin will avoid becoming cringe-worthy airline news and make it safely back to ground, the violent air finally diminishes; along with our enthusiasm for flying.
+After what seems an eternity we are elated to land safely on the runway; wondering if our stomachs will soon be joining us!